Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Functional-form approach

-We now demonstrate how to extend the approach taken by~\cite{Dieker2017} to our setting.
-In Appendix~\ref{sec:opt} we provide a detailed description of this approach and the underlying ideas.
-In this section we will limit ourselves to a high-level description, and focus most of our attention on how to apply it in this specific setting.
+We now {present our general approximation approach that seeks to extend the first-phase} approach in~\cite{Dieker2017} to our setting of networks of SLSs.
+A detailed description of our general approach and the underlying ideas is provided first, and then we turn our attention to applying this approach in the specific setting of interest.